-Forth Capital (Genève) is authorised and regulated by FINMA under registration number 32970 and Sofid under registration number 574.
+Forth Capital (Genève) is authorised and regulated by FINMA as an Insurance Intermediary Registration Number F01197232 and SO-FIT Registration Number 574.
 All Forth Capital (Genève) Advisers are listed on the ARIF (Association Romande des Intermediaries Financiers) public register for regulated Financial Planners in Switzerland, as required under the Swiss Financial Services Act (FinSA).